cpjobling/eglm03-textbook/_build/03/4/leadc.md

 Phillips and Harbor (1988), *Feedback Control Systems*, Prentice Hall.

+## Resources

-A version of this document is available to download as a Matlab Live Script file [cclead.mlx](cclead.mlx).
+An executable version of this document is available to download as a MATLAB Live Script file [cclead.mlx](matlab/cclead.mlx).

+The Simulink model which compares the results of the satellite attitude control system compensated with velocity feedback, P+D compensation *and* lead compensation is [lead_compensation.slx](matlab/lead_compensation.slx).